Brazil's governors press Bolsonaro for more coronavirus support

-BRASILIA/RIO DE JANEIRO (Reuters) - Brazil’s governors pressed President Jair Bolsonaro on Thursday for more federal support in the coronavirus battle after he blasted them as job-killers and undermined their orders with a decree keeping churches open at evangelical preachers’ request.
+BRASILIA (Reuters) - Brazil’s governors pressed President Jair Bolsonaro on Thursday for more federal support in the coronavirus battle after he blasted them as job-killers and undermined their orders with a decree keeping churches open at evangelical preachers’ request.

 Bolsonaro has increasingly echoed the view of U.S. President Donald Trump that jobs should be prioritized over restrictive measures to slow the outbreak, as world health experts suggest.

+But Bolsonaro did lobby on Thursday for a subsidy for Brazil’s poorest that was passed by the lower chamber of Congress later in the day.
+The subsidy is meant for informal workers and small business people and amounts to 600 reais ($119.46) per month for three months.
+The bill still requires Senate approval.

+The amount was a significant increase over previous versions of the bill.
+The executive had initially pushed for only 200 reais before Bolsonaro modified his proposal.

-In a public letter, Brazil’s governors argued that the federal government had not done enough to fund the fight against the virus that has infected some half a million people globally.
+Earlier on Thursday, in a public letter, Brazil’s governors argued that the federal government had not done enough to fund the fight against the virus that has infected about half a million people globally.

-Confirmed cases in Brazil had roughly doubled in four days to 2,915 on Thursday, according to the Health Ministry, with 78 dead from COVID-19, the respiratory disease caused by the virus.
+Confirmed cases in Brazil had roughly doubled in four days to 2,915 on Thursday, according to the health ministry, with 78 dead from COVID-19, the respiratory disease caused by the virus.

 In the state of Rio de Janeiro, which relies on dwindling oil tax revenue to keep public services running, Governor Wilson Witzel said he may have to loosen an order closing businesses if the federal government does not offer aid.